-5.1 ACADEMIC DISHONESTY: It is the responsibility of every student and employee to exhibit honesty, trust, fairness, respect, and responsibility in academic work at all times to support a positive learning environment in the school.
+- 5.1.1 Academic Dishonesty: It is the responsibility of every student and employee to exhibit honesty, trust, fairness, respect, and responsibility in academic work at all times to support a positive learning environment in the school.
 Cheating, plagiarism and other acts of academic dishonesty are strictly prohibited.
 Students who cheat on standardized testing or are repeatedly dishonest can face expulsion or increased consequences.
-Examples of violations of this rule include, but are not limited to: copying or "borrowing" from another source and submitting it as one's own work;

-seeking or accepting unauthorized assistance on tests, projects or other assignments; fabricating data or resources; providing or receiving test questions in advance without permission; or working collaboratively with other students when individual work is expected.

-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 to 4.4).
+Examples of violations of this rule include, but are not limited to: copying or "borrowing" from another source and submitting it as one's own work; seeking or accepting unauthorized assistance on tests, projects or other assignments; fabricating data or resources; providing or receiving test questions in advance without permission; or working collaboratively with other students when individual work is expected.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense. - 5.1.2 Academic Dishonesty with a Device: It is the responsibility of every student to exhibit honesty, trust, fairness, respect, and responsibility in academic work at all times to support a positive learning environment in the school.
+Use of a cellular phone without the consent of a school administrator or school staff during a test, quiz, or completion of a graded assignment is considered cheating and is strictly prohibited.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
+Additionally, any violation will result in the device being confiscated and will result in the student's loss of the privilege of possessing a cellular telephone or PED on school property for one (1) calendar year, and the student may receive a grade of zero (0) on the test or quiz.

+5.1 & Elemo entary Mide dle/High 5.1.2 MINIMUM MAXIMUM MINIMUM MAXIMUM Level 1 Local Interventions & Alternatives to Suspension 3 days of Detention Local Interventions & Alternatives to Suspension 3 days of Detention OR ISS Level 2 1 day of ISS & Local Interventions 3 days OSS and Local Interventions 1 day of Saturday School OR ISS & Local Interventions 3 days OSS and Local Interventions Level 3 3 days OSS and Local Interventions 10 days OSS and Local Interventions; hearing referral/ recommendation of long-term suspension 3 days OSS and Local Interventions 10 days OSS and Local Interventions; hearing referral/recommendation of long-term suspension, expulsion, or assignment to alternative school.
+Combination of local interventions, s upports, and disciplinary response may be appropri iate